psellars-fraedom/base-boxes/README.md

 ### Download An Appropriate ISO

 Details of ISO requirements can be found [here](iso/README.md) including download instructions.
-For this Quick Start download the Windows 8.1 Enterprise with Updates (x64) ISO using the direct download link.
+For this Quick Start download the Windows 8.1 Enterprise with Updates (x64) ISO from the shared Development drive folder located at `U:/Dev Environment/MSDN/Windows 8.1/`.--using the direct download link--.

 ### Build Your First Base Box